-Having absorbed this unlikely merging of nature and technology, they continued on their journey, their next stop, the beautiful Rere Falls on the Wharekopae River.
+Having absorbed this unlikely juxtaposition of nature and technology, they continued on their journey, their next stop, the beautiful Rere Falls on the Wharekopae River.

 The Rere Falls.

-Then a short drive away they visited the natural Rere Falls, an adrenaline rush that will appeal to those who like the wet and wild.
-Armed with something like a body-board, you can rocket 200-feet down a wet, slippery slope to splash in the pool below.
+Then, just a mile further on, they visited the Rere Rockslide, an adrenaline rush experience that will appeal to those who like the wet and wild.
+Armed with a short board or tire tube, you can rocket 200-feet down a wet, slippery slope to splash into the pool below.